 John Fogarty, president and CEO of Beth Israel Deaconess Hospital–Needham said the hospital was “honored to receive the award at the second annual Needham Night, and we are privileged to be in the company of other great recipients.

-Click here to read the full story from the Newton-Needham Chamber of Commerce
+Read the full press release from the Newton-Needham Chamber of Commerce.